-Many members of the public are not aware of the challenges associated with operating heavy commercial motor vehicles such as Ready Mix trucks.
-Some assume that because the Ready Mix drivers sit up high that they can see everything clearly and that these vehicles have larger brakes so they can stop quickly.
+Many members of the public are not aware of the challenges associated with operating heavy commercial motor vehicles such as concrete trucks, dump trucks, tractor-trailers or flat-bed vehicles.
+Some assume that because the commercial driver sits up high that they can see everything clearly and that these vehicles have larger brakes so they can stop quickly.
 We all know this not to be the case.

-Concrete Ontario has assembled this guidance document for its members to provide some best practice techniques and solutions to some of the challenges we all encounter when operating our fleets.
+Association Members of the Blind Spot Awareness Project have assembled this guidance document for its members to provide some best practice techniques and solutions to some of the challenges we all encounter when operating fleets.